 This is a guide for those who are completely new to women’s rugby, and is intended as a helpful list of things I’ve learned along the way – I am by no means a professional and don’t know the rules inside and out!

-In this first post, I’m going to put together a list of basic equipment and kit that you might find useful when starting out in the world of women’s rugby.
+In this post, I’m going to put together a list of basic points to consider, as well as some ideas for equipment and kit that you might find useful when starting out in the world of women’s rugby.